PurpleNinja225/NASible/docs/zfs/zfs_configuration.md

 ## Creating filesystems

 To actually store the data, we need filesystems (also known as "datasets").
-For our very simple default Ansible-NAS setup, we will create two: One filesystem for movies (`movies_root` in `all.yml`) and one for downloads (`downloads_root`).
+For our very simple default NASible setup, we will create two: One filesystem for movies (`movies_root` in `all.yml`) and one for downloads (`downloads_root`).